Parkway Avenue cycling and safety improvements

 What's the latest?

-Sections of Parkway Avenue, National Park Street and Smith Street will be temporarily closed during this stage of works.
+Sections of Parkway Avenue, National Park Street and Smith Street will be temporarily closed at different stages of this project.
+Please use alternative routes where possible.
+For the most up to date traffic information, please visit the NSW Government website here.

-We have signage in place and workers onsite to indicate required detours and to manage diversions and movement for motorists and pedestrians.
-Live traffic information can be found on the NSW Government website here.
+We will have signage in place and workers onsite to indicate required detours and to manage diversions and movement for motorists and pedestrians.
+Access for residents will be maintained.

+The entire project is expected to be completed in time for the start of the 2026 school year.
 We thank you for your patience while we deliver this vital infrastructure.

 How is the project being funded?